-Taylor Swift Twitter Post On Women’s March Becomes Hot Topic Online: Here’s Why
+Taylor Swift Twitter Post On Women’s March Becomes Hot Topic Online: Here’s Why [Opinion]

 But what’s all the fuss about?
 The Washington Post believes that there are two obvious elements in the criticisms thrown at the award-winning singer.

-First, she remained silent during the presidential campaign and only posted about it online via Instagram on the actual day of the Election.
+First, she remained silent during the presidential campaign and only posted about it online via Instagram on the actual day of the election.

 Today is the day.
 Go out and VOTE ????????